Semidefinite lower bounds for covering codes: Block-diagonalization of the Terwilliger algebra

 For $(i,j,t,p)\in I(q,n)$ we define the $[q]^n\times [q]^n $ matrix $M_{i,j}^{t,p}$ by

 The matrices $M_{i,j}^{t,p}$ constitute a basis for the space $\mathcal{A}_{q,n}$ of complex $[q]^n\times [q]^n$ matrices that are invariant under the action of $\AutZ(q,n)$:

-This space is a C*-algebra (closed under matrix multiplication and taking the Hermitian conjugate) and coincides with the Terwilliger algebra of the nonbinary Hamming scheme.
+This space is a $C^*$-algebra and coincides with the Terwilliger algebra of the nonbinary Hamming scheme.
 An explicit block diagonalisation of $\mathcal{A}_{q,n}$ was given in \cite{GST06}.
 To describe it, define for any nonnegative integers $i,j,t,p,a,k$ the number